 Mr. William A. "Bill" Baker, Jr.

-Mr. Baker, of Johns Island, began his term on the Board of Trustees in November 2014, as the Governor’s at-large appointee.
-He is Chairman of the Board of The Baker Companies, a residential/industrial real estate development and investment company headquartered in White Plains, NY, with operations in NY, NJ, CT, PA, DE and NC.
+Mr. Baker, of Johns Island, was appointed to the MUSC Board of Trustees in 2014 as the Governor’s at-large appointee.
+Mr. Baker is Chairman of the Board of The Baker Companies, a residential/industrial real estate development and investment company headquartered in White Plains, New York, with operations in NY, NJ, CT, PA, DE, and NC.
 An active volunteer with hospitals, he was Vice Chair of Northern Westchester Center and a founding member of Stellaris Health Network.
 He was on the Board of Georgetown University where he chaired the Committee on Medical Center Affairs.
 Locally he served on the Medical University of South Carolina Foundation as Vice Chair.
 He was awarded an honorary doctorate degree by MUSC in 2008.
 Currently, he serves as Chairman of the Horizon Project Foundation Board.
-He is married to Ruth and they have six children, fourteen grandchildren and two great grandchildren.
+Mr. Baker and his wife, Ruth, have six children, fourteen grandchildren and two great-grandchildren.
 Mr. Baker is a graduate of Georgetown University and the Harvard Business School.

 Ms. Terri Rudder Barnes

-Ms. Barnes, the lay representative from the Fifth Congressional District, was elected to the MUSC Board of Trustees in 2014.
-A native of Rock Hill, South Carolina, Ms. Barnes graduated from Clemson University in 1981 with a B.S. degree in Therapeutic Recreation.
+Ms. Barnes, a native of Rock Hill, South Carolina, was elected to the MUSC Board of Trustees in 2014 as the lay representative from the Fifth Congressional District.
+Ms. Barnes graduated from Clemson University in 1981 with a B.S. degree in Therapeutic Recreation.
 She started her professional career with the National Muscular Dystrophy Association (MDA) as a patient service coordinator.
-Among her many responsibilities with the MDA she represented South Carolina at the annual Jerry Lewis Telethons.
-After working with the MDA, Terri began a new career path in the computer industry.
+Among her many responsibilities with MDA, she represented South Carolina at the annual Jerry Lewis Telethons.
+After working with the MDA, Ms. Barnes began a new career path in the computer industry.
 She is currently Vice President of Applied Data Technologies which she co-founded in 1998.
 The company has grown into a leading top-tier reseller of Hewlett Packard products.
-Terri has served on many panels and advisory boards with the Hewlett Packard Company.
+Ms. Barnes has served on many panels and advisory boards with the Hewlett Packard Company.
 She is an active member of First Baptist Church of Rock Hill, where she serves as a youth Sunday school teacher.
-Terri is married to Rock Hill native, Ruck Barnes.
-They have three children and one grandchild.
+Ms. Barnes and her husband, Ruck, have three children and one grandchild.

 The Honorable James A. Battle, Jr.

-Mr. Battle, from Nichols, SC, was elected in 2013 to the MUSC Board of Trustees as the lay representative from the Seventh Congressional District.
+Mr. Battle, from Nichols, SC, was elected to the MUSC Board of Trustees in 2013 as the lay representative from the Seventh Congressional District.
 Mr. Battle graduated from The Citadel in 1964 with a B.S. degree and received his MBA from the University of South Carolina in 1967.
 In 2009, he received a Doctorate of Humanities from Francis Marion University.
-He is co-owner of several businesses in Nichols and Mullins, SC.
+He is co-owner of several businesses in Nichols and Mullins, South Carolina.
 He previously served in the US Army in Vietnam as a First Lieutenant.
-He served as the President of the South Carolina Aquaculture Association from 1994-1997; was Chairman of the Marion County Hospital District from 1995-1996; was the Chairman of the Center for Marine & Wetland Studies at Coastal Carolina University and was appointed to the Francis Marion University Business School Advisory Board in the 1980’s.
+He served as the President of the South Carolina Aquaculture Association from 1994-1997; was Chairman of the Marion County Hospital District from 1995-1996; was the Chairman of the Center for Marine & Wetland Studies at Coastal Carolina University and was appointed to the Francis Marion University Business School Advisory Board in the 1980s.
 He served eight terms in the SC House of Representatives from 1997-2012.
 In 2002 and 2008 he was awarded the NFIB/S.C.
 Guardian of Small Business.
 He was also awarded Legislator of the Year by the Career & Technology Education Administration Division of the SC Association of School Administration.
 In 2011, he was appointed to the Executive Committee of the Northeastern Strategic Alliance, NESA, which is an economic development alliance for the Pee Dee Region of South Carolina.
-He also serves on the Science, Technology, Engineering & Math advisory board and the Marion County Health care Foundation Board.
+He also serves on the Science, Technology, Engineering & Math advisory board and the Marion County Health Care Foundation Board.
+Mr. Battle currently serves as a Commissioner on the South Carolina Commission on Higher Education representing public research institutions.
 Mr. Battle and his wife, Katherine, reside in Nichols and have one daughter.

 Mr. William H. Bingham, Sr., PE

-Mr. Bingham is a licensed professional engineer and is president and owner of Hercules Contractors and Engineers, Inc., of Cayce, South Carolina.
-A lay representative from the Second Congressional District, Mr. Bingham was elected in 2002 to the MUSC Board of Trustees.
-Mr. Bingham is a graduate of the University of South Carolina.
-He served in the United States Air Force from 1950 to 1954.
+Mr. Bingham was elected to the MUSC Board of Trustees in 2002 as the lay representative from the Second Congressional District.
+Mr. BIngham, a licensed professional engineer, is president and owner of Hercules Contractors and Engineers, Inc., of Cayce, South Carolina.
+Mr. Bingham is a graduate of the University of South Carolina and served in the U.S. Air Force from 1950 to 1954.
 He served on the State Private Industry Council of South Carolina and received the Contractor of the Year Award in 2000.
 Mr. Bingham is also an officer of the Cayce-West Columbia Lions Club and a member of the West-Metro Chamber of Commerce.
-He and his wife Mary Lynn have three children.
+Mr. Bingham and his wife, Mary Lynn, have three children.

 William Melvin "Mel" Brown III, M.D.

-William Melvin Brown III is a native Charlestonian and a 1991 graduate of the US Naval Academy.
-After years of service and two sea tours in the Navy, Dr. Brown returned to Charleston to teach Naval Science at The Citadel.
-While at the Citadel, he earned a Master's Degree in Education and Biology and then went on to graduate from the Medical University of South Carolina in 2002.
-He returned to full active duty in the US Navy as a physician.
-During his 20 years of service, Dr. Brown received the Navy Commendation Medal six times, the Navy Achievement Medal twice, a Presidential Citation, and two Battle Efficiency ribbons.
+Dr. Brown, a native Charlestonian, was elected to the MUSC Board of Trustees in 2018 as the medical professions representative from the Sixth Congressional District.
+Dr. Brown is a 1991 graduate of the U.S. Naval Academy and after years of service and two sea tours in the Navy, he returned to Charleston to teach Naval Science at The Citadel.
+While at The Citadel, he earned a masters degree in Education and Biology and then went on to graduate from MUSC's College of Medicine in 2002.
+After graduating MUSC, he returned to full active duty in the U.S. Navy as a physician.
+During his twenty years of service, Dr. Brown received the Navy Commendation Medal six times, the Navy Achievement Medal twice, a Presidential Citation, and two Battle Efficiency ribbons.

 Dr. Brown holds staff privileges at Trident Medical Center and The Ralph H. Johnson VA Medical Center in Charleston as well as the Lexington Medical Center in Columbia.
 He is an active member of St. Patrick’s Catholic Church and the Owls Whist Club.
 He sits on the executive boards of the Star Gospel Mission and YESCarolina.
-He and his wife Deborah have two children, Gabriel and Lillian.
+Dr. Brown and his wife, Deborah, have two children, Gabriel and Lillian.

 C. Guy Castles III, M.D.

-Dr. C. Guy Castles was appointed by Governor Henry McMaster to the MUSC Board of Trustees in March 2017.
-Dr. Castles is a second generation pediatrician practicing in Columbia, South Carolina, at the office his father founded, Pediatric Associates.
-Dr. Castles is a graduate of MUSC’s College of Medicine and completed his internship and residency at MUSC Children’s Hospital and is board certified by the American Board of Pediatrics.
-Dr. Castles previously served on the Board of Trustees at Palmetto Health Richland.
-For many years, he has been an active member of the MUSC community serving as an interviewer during the admissions process for the College of Medicine and also a previous member of the MUSC Board of Visitors.
-Dr. Castles and his wife Libby Lee Gantt have six children.
 Former Governor Mark Sanford honored Dr. Castles for his numerous charitable contributions and dedication to his community with the prestigious Order of the Silver Crescent.
 In 2014, the Edward Via College of Osteopathic Medicine awarded him with Preceptor of the year and he has been named The State Newspaper’s Best Pediatrician for the last four years (2015-2019).
 Beyond his devotion to family and work, he enjoys a variety of other activities including golf, racquetball and water sports.
+Dr. Castles and his wife, Libby Lee Gantt, have six children.

 Richard M. Christian, Jr., M.D.

-Dr. Christian, a native of Greenwood, SC, is an orthopaedic surgeon with Orthopaedic Associates of the Lakelands, a physician practice of Self Medical Group in Greenwood, S.C.
+Dr. Christian, a native of Greenwood, South Carolina was elected to the MUSC Board of Trustees in 2017 as the medical professions representative from the Third Congressional District.
+Dr. Christian received his undergraduate degree from Wofford College and his medical degree from the MUSC College of Medicine.
+He is an orthopedic surgeon with Orthopedic Associates of the Lakelands, a physician practice of Self Medical Group in Greenwood.
 The primary focus of his practice is reconstructive surgery including total knee and hip replacement.

 Dr. Christian is certified by the American Board of Orthopaedic Surgery and is a fellow of the American Academy of Orthopaedic Surgeons.
 He is the Director of the South Carolina Joint Center at Self Regional Health care.
 He also serves on the board of National Health Care in Greenwood and has previously served on the board for Greenwood Regional Rehabilitation Hospital.